Case Studies

 Music can really make your Short pop.
 Hit the music note icon to browse YouTube’s library of tracks.
 You can preview different tracks by tapping on them.
 Once you’ve found the perfect one, select “Add” to include it in your video.
 You can also adjust the starting point of the music to sync it perfectly with your video.

 Tap the “Aa” icon to add text overlays.
 Customize the font, color, and position of the text to match your video’s style.
 You can add multiple text elements to appear at different times during the video, helping to convey your message more effectively.
-Then, use the effects icon to include elements like stickers and animations.
+Then, use the effects icon to include elements like stickers and animations easily using the free animation maker.
 These can add a playful touch and make your video more visually appealing.

 Before you publish your Short, remember to preview it to make sure everything looks just right.
 Tap the play button to watch your video from start to finish.
 Pay attention to the timing of the clips, the placement of the text, and the overall flow of the video.
 If something doesn’t look perfect, you can go back and make adjustments.
 This step ensures your video is polished and ready to impress your audience.